Greek Vegetable and Lentil Soup (Fakes)🥕🇬🇷

 - Add lentils to a large saucepan and cover well with water.
 Bring water and lentils to a boil.
 Boil for 15 minutes.
 Drain the lentils and discard the water they were boiled in.
 Rinse lentils with cold water.

 - Wash and dry your saucepan.
 Heat some extra virgin olive oil in your saucepan and add carrots, onion, garlic, cauliflower and celery.
 Cook for 2-3 minutes, stirring the whole time.
-Finally, stir the tomato, water, bay leaves and lentils through the vegetables.

 - When you serve the soup up, drizzle each plate with red wine vinegar.
 Add a dollop of natural Greek yoghurt or a piece or feta.
-Aways eat with some yummy bread.
+Always eat with some yummy bread.
 The soup can be consumed immediately, or stored in the fridge overnight for even deeper flavours.

 Tips and Tricks